Facet Thermal Ablation procedure explained by Jeffrey Nees, M.D.

 We generally encourage patients to take a long walk the afternoon or evening of their facet thermal ablation procedure.
 The patient then returns the following day for a postoperative visit to get clearance from the doctor to return home.

 Laser Spine Institute offers various minimally invasive procedures to relieve neck and back pain caused by spinal conditions and nerve conditions.
-Procedures offered include foraminotomy, percutaneous discectomy, facet thermal ablation, and fusion alternatives.
+Procedures offered include foraminotomy, endoscopic discectomy, facet thermal ablation, and fusion alternatives.
 After-surgery option includes physical therapy sessions to help minimize the recuperation period.

 Advantages of having your spine surgery performed at Laser Spine Institute include no hospitalization, minimally invasive surgery, minimal scar tissue formation, and the availability of outpatient procedures.